 Computer Posture RSI – Help and support

-Computer Posture website helps computer users avoid pain from computer posture related injuries (RSI – repetitive strain injury).
-And if you’re already in pain, we explain what is going on and show what may help you.
+Computer Posture is all about helping computer users avoid pain from computer posture related injuries (RSI – repetitive strain injury).
+And, if you’re already in pain, we explain what is going on and show what may help you.
 Your posture is where it all begins and ends.
 Poor posture and badly designed but ubiquitous equipment will eventually causes your body to tell you that it has had enough by giving you pain.

 Founded by an IT professional, he found he couldn’t continue his full-on professional IT career after he developed a chronic RSI condition.
 He was shocked that he’d had no previous warning of this and wanted to make others aware and to show how to avoid chronic pain and having to change career like he has had to.

 The pain bucket!

 Pain associated with your computer posture may be visualised as a bucket that fills up with different factors from your body and environment.
 It is often a combination of factors that fill your bucket and when it overflows you become aware of pain.

 Factors that fill up your ‘pain bucket’ (potential RSI causes):-

 - Slouching at you desk, poor posture whilst standing or walking – these are unconscious habits learned over years but there are ways of addressing them

 - Overusing some muscles and under-using others during you work – the type of mice and keyboards you are using are the largest contributor to these issues

 - Stresses in your work and outside of work – stress causes you to tense up unconsciously